ytti/pc/README.md

 Standard cargo project. `cargo build`, `cargo run`, et al.

 There is a Makefile for some other common tasks.
-Eg. `make fmt` will run rustfmt on all source files.
+Eg. `make fmt` will run rustfmt on all source files. `make test` will run some basic tests.

 ## Related projects